 Nexus S erhält Update auf Android 4.1.1

-Das Android Team kündigte bereits am Wochenende via Twitter und auch via Google+ an das sie mit der Auslieferung von Android 4.1 Jelly Bean für Nexus S begonnen haben.
-Auch wenn viele über Erfolgsmeldungen berichteten, habe ich persönlich bis heute warten müssen: Kaum habe ich das Samsung Nexus S i9023 mit Android 4.0.4 eingeschaltet, schon klopfte das Update bei mir an.
+Das Android Team kündigte bereits am Wochenende via Twitter und auch via Google+ an das sie mit der Auslieferung von Android 4.1 für Nexus S begonnen haben.
+Auch wenn viele über Erfolgsmeldungen berichteten, habe ich bis heute warten müssen: Kaum habe ich das Nexus S i9023 mit Android 4.0.4 eingeschaltet, schon klopfte das Update bei mir an.

 Das auf Googles Entwicklerkonferenz I/O vorgestellte Android 4.1 Jelly Bean unterscheidet sich von seinen Vorgängern vor allem in Kleinigkeiten, wurde von Google aber auch mit ganz neuen Apps wie dem Assistenten Google now ausgestattet.
-Eine zusammenfassende Übersicht über die Neuerungen und Verbesserungen in Android 4.1.1 Jelly Bean findet Ihr weiter unten oder auf offiziellen Android 4.1 Website.
+Eine Übersicht über die Neuerungen und Verbesserungen in Android 4.1.1 findet Ihr weiter unten oder auf Android 4.1 Website.

 Android 4.1.1 Jelly Bean Update – Was ist neu?